The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Introduction

 \subsection{Notation and conventions}

 Let $h, k$ and $l$ range over the set of integers and let $m$, $n$, and $n'$ range over the set of natural numbers (which include zero).
 We let $p$ range over the set of prime numbers, and denote by $v_p$ the $p$-adic valuation on $\qq$.
 Let $x$ be a single variable, $y$ a tuple of variables of unspecified length, $z$ the tuple $(z_1, \ldots, z_n)$ of variables, and $z'$ the tuple $(z'_1, \ldots, z'_{n'})$ of variables.
-For an arbitrary language $L$, let $L(z)$ denote the set of first-order $L$-formulas where the only free variables are among the components of $z$.
-Suppose $M$ is an $L$-structure and $B$ is a subset of $M$.
-We let $L_B$ denote the language extending $L$ by adding constant symbols for elements of $B$.
-By writing $\varphi(z, b) \in L_B(z)$ we implicitly assume $b \in B^{|y|}$ for some $y$ and $\varphi \in L(z, y)$.
 For an $n$-tuple $a$ of elements from a certain set, we let $a_i$ denote the $i$-th component of $a$ for $i \in \{1, \ldots, n\}$.
-For an arbitrary $L_0$-structure $G$ such that $G$ is an abelian group and $a \in G$, we define $ka$ in the obvious way and write $k$ for $k1$.
+Suppose $G$ is an additive abelian group.
+We equip $G^m$ with a group structure by setting $+$ on $G^m$ to be the coordinate-wise addition.
+Viewing $G$ and $G^m$ as $\zz$-module, we define $ka$ with $a \in G$ and $kb$ with $b\in G^m$ accordingly.
+Suppose, $G$ is moreover an $L$-structure with $1_G$ the distinguished constant.
+We write $k$ for $k1_G$.
+For $A \subseteq G$, we let $L(A)$ denote the language extending $L$ by adding constant symbols for elements of $A$ and view $G$ as an $L(A)$ structure in the obvious way.